pkulchenko/fullmoon/README.md

 }
 ```

-In this case the `otherwise` handler receives the error msg (or a table
+In this case the `otherwise` handler receives the error message (or a table
-with messages if requested) that can be then provided as a template
+with messages if requested by passing the `all` option covered below) that
-parameter and returned to the client.
+can be then provided as a template parameter and returned to the client.

 Another option is to call the validator function directly in an action
 handler and return its results: